iota-community/one-command-tangle/README.md

 }
 ```

+## 3. Connect to the network through a wallet

 If you want to send and receive transactions on the network through a user interface, you can configure the [IOTA Light Wallet](https://github.com/iotaledger/wallet/releases) to connect to your node at http://localhost:14265 and log in with your seed: `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999`.

 To connect to your node, go to **Tools** > **Edit Node Configuration**, and enter the URL of your node (http://localhost:14265).